-I have a problem with stealing.
-I will literally spend a whole day and go from drugstore to drugstore and just take a bunch of stuff.
-Usually this is about three times a month.
+Q: I have a problem with stealing.
+I will literally spend a whole day stealing, and go from drugstore to drugstore to take a bunch of stuff.
+Usually I do this about three times a month.
 So far, I haven't been caught or even been close to being caught.
 Do you think they just might be waiting for me to come in again to catch me?

-There are many circumstances why an LP can't apprehend a shoplifter at any given time.
-It may be they didn't see it, they were busy doing something (or watching someone) else or perhaps they don't have enough evidence on you at the time.
+There are many circumstances in which a LP can't apprehend a shoplifter at any given time.
+It may be they didn't see it, they were busy doing something (or watching someone else) or perhaps they don't have enough evidence on you at the time.
 If I'm the LP and I have to "let you walk out" with my merchandise for one reason, or another, I'm going to wait for you to come back, which you will because you've gotten away with it before.
 When you come back, I'm calling the police.

 Each time you shoplift and get away with it, you dramatically increase the odds of getting caught next time.
 Your window is closing.
 Be careful.

-On Being Threatened With Prosecution on Witnesses Statements
+On Being Threatened With Prosecution on Witness Statements

-First of all, keep in mind that I'm not an attorney.
-But according to what I know, yes.
-You can be charged with a crime on a statement (or statements) from a witness(es).
-Even in the absence of cameras.
-(As many stores still are not equipped with them.)
-I've been in situations where I was returning to my store from lunch (or a bathroom visit) and have seen a shoplifting take place and had to pursue it without the use of cameras.
-It's also what stores did 'back in the day' before the invention of surveillance cameras.
+A: First of all, keep in mind that I'm not an attorney.
+According to what I know, you can be charged with a crime on a statement (or statements) from a witness.
+Even with the absence of cameras—since many stores still are not equipped with them— I've been in situations where I was returning to my store from lunch (or a bathroom visit) and have seen a shoplifting take place and had to pursue it without the use of cameras.
+It's also what stores did "back in the day" before the invention of surveillance cameras.